20th December 2018

 But it’s helping us all in the heat too.

 American researchers found that the chance of dying on extremely hot summer days has fallen more than 80 percent over the last 50 years.
 The research team put this huge advance down to the rise in the prevalence of air conditioning.

 In that amazing hot summer of 1976, all Brits over 50 remember as being the last hot summer in living memory, few would have complained about the heat.
 The kids ran in and out of paddling pools and parents simply drew their thick velour curtains to keep the heat out of the house.

 But now we’ve all become rather ‘nesh’ and can’t cope with the heat any more.

-Scientific studies have shown that the introduction of air conditioning has actually lowered the natural human tolerance for heat.
+Previous studies have shown that the prevalence of air conditioning has reduced our natural tolerance for heat.
 Meaning a hot summer’s day seems much more amplified than it did a few generations ago.

 Even the oldies who could cope so easily in 1976, will be seen scurrying for air-conditioned cars and shops to get away from the heat.
 And can you even imagine living in a 40 degree Summer day heat in Dubai without air conditioning?

 No, us either.